ShubhamJ010/ShubhamJ010/README.md

 def Fun():
-  print("I am a versatilist and easily adapt to different hats (Full Stack Web Developer 🌐, Currently learning ML Engineer 🤖 | beginner level Designer 🎨) depending on what the project requires.")
+  print("I am a versatilist and easily adapt to different hats (Full Stack Web Developer 🌐, Currently learning React Farmworks 🤖 | beginner level Designer 🎨) depending on what the project requires.")

   print("I love exploring new tech stack 💻 & leveraging them to build cool stuffs 🛠️.")

   for _ in range(inf):
-    print("I am also an open-source 🌏 enthusiast" +" Foss supporter.")
+    print("I am also an open-source 🌏 enthusiast" +" Foss supporter.") print("I Have More than 400+ problem solved on leetcode 😎" + " GFG .")
+    print("I am also 3 ⭐⭐⭐ on codechef")

-  print("I learned a lot from the open-source🆓 community " + "
+  print("I learned a lot from the open-source 🆓 community " + "
   I love would to collaboration & share my knowledge through open-source.")

 Fun()